-Buffalo Wild Wings Twitter account reportedly hacked
+Buffalo Wild Wings Twitter account hacked

-Buffalo Wild Wings’ Twitter account was reportedly hacked Friday evening.
+Buffalo Wild Wings’ Twitter account was hacked Friday evening.

 The tweets remained on their page for about 20 minutes before being deleted.

 Several tweets considered to be racist and vulgar made their round on social media.
-Nearly 40,00 people on Twitter have been tweeting about the hack and want answers.
+More than 40,000 people on Twitter have been tweeting about the hack and want answers.

-It is unknown who is responsible for the tweets, and the last thing posted on the Buffalo Wild Wings Twitter account was on May 31.
+It is unknown who is responsible for the tweets.

 Just don’t sauce Stacy. pic.twitter.com/qI7J48mxU0